-Not all basements are created equal.
-This is mainly due to the different materials used to construct the foundation walls that define the basement.
-Each of the four foundation types described below has unique characteristics that should be considered when designing a basement waterproofing system.
-The one universal factor in any basement waterproofing plan is the poor performance of exterior drainage systems.
-Even though many houses have footing drains as shown in the drawings, these drains don’t perform well if at all.
-The drains are easily crushed during the backfilling process.
-A well-functioning exterior drain will eventually clog with silt and plant roots, rendering it useless.
+The one universal factor contributing to a wet basement is the poor performance of exterior drainage systems.
+Even though many houses have footing drains as shown in the drawings below, these drains don’t perform well if at all.
+The drains are easily crushed during the backfilling process and will will eventually clog with silt and plant roots, rendering it useless.

-Because every type of basement foundation can have water leaking through walls as well as along the floor-wall joint, any waterproofing system should aim to capture this leakage before it can get onto the basement floor.
-The WaterGuard® system from Basement Systems is designed to perform these dual collection tasks flawlessly.
+Every type of basement foundation is prone to water leaking through walls as well as along the floor-wall joint.
+An effective waterproofing system should aim to capture this leakage as it enters and before it can pool onto the basement floor.
+This is the principle behind the WaterGuard® drainage system from Basement Systems.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.